top of page

 My Doctor says it's ok and I'm willing to take the risk.
 Will you provide the service?

-I will not provide brow lamination, lash lift, or hybrid brow tint services to clients who are pregnant, nursing, or trying to become pregnant.
+I will not provide brow lamination, lash lifts, or hybrid brow tint services to clients who are pregnant, nursing, or trying to become pregnant.
 No exceptions.

 What will happen if I book for a service that is not considered safe?